 That’s How You Give Feedback: The Sandwich Technique

 Because we have vast egos that blind us to reality.

 We show as if we care about feedback.

 But inside, we all want to see ourselves as perfect human beings.

 So if you are giving someone feedback, you must be careful about your words.

-The author shares an interesting technique called The Sandwich Technique.
+The author shares an exciting technique called The Sandwich Technique.

-With this technique, you can deliver feedback without hurting the other person’s feelings.
+With this technique, you can deliver feedback without hurting other people’s feelings.

 Here is how you apply it:

 Make sure that you pre-frame the other person by appreciating him for what he is good at.
 And then tell him his flaws.